rwb/c200/README.md

 #### New Example

 * What happens to homicide rates when a state abolishes the death penalty?
-* We can see when states abolished the death penalty by going to the Death Penalty Information Center (DPIC) [website](https://deathpenaltyinfo.org/state-and-federal-info/state-by-state):
+* We can see when states abolished the death penalty by going to the Death Penalty Information Center (DPIC) [website](https://deathpenaltyinfo.org/state-and-federal-info/state-by-state).
+* Next, we look up the homicide rates at the Centers for Disease Control and Prevention [website](https://wonder.cdc.gov).

 | State | Year of Abolition  | Pre-Rate | Post-Rate | Sign |
 | :-----|-----:| ---: |---: |---: |